cylc/cylc-admin/docs/proposal-cylc-set.md

 If a task has already run, its prerequisites have already been "used".
 There's no point in unsatisfying them.

-Is there a case for unsatisfying the prerequisites of multi-prerequisite `n=0` waiting task that has not run yet?
+Is there a case for unsatisfying the prerequisites of a multi-prerequisite `n=0` waiting task that has not run yet?